How to protect yourself

 You can also check out this easy-to-read guide to staying safe online: Hong Kong Police Force.

-Beware of scams by individuals who pretend to be someone else to trick you into giving away personal and account login details.
+Beware of scams by individuals who pretend to be someone else to trick you into giving away personal and account login details, or even send the money directly to their bank account.

 You may receive an e-mail asking you to click a link, open an attachment, give away your password or credit card number or transfer money.